 One thing to pay special attention to is the undisclosed late fee.
 That could be particularly dangerous with loans like these that many people likely won’t be able to keep up with.
 On an installment loan of $100, paying a late fee of $15 (even just once or twice) could quickly double the APR on the loan.

 It’s always best to research what people have to say about a business before working with them.
-Just so you don’t have to scour the web and sort through every Arrowhead Advance review on the internet, we’ve gathered some opinions from our most trusted sources below.
+To save you some time, we’ve done the legwork for you.

 First, there’s the Better Business Bureau (BBB).
 Many crowdsource-style review sites are vulnerable to review manipulation.
 They have fake reviews or let the business in question gatekeep opinions.
 The BBB does a much better job than most of combating those issues.
 That makes them a much more reliable source for accurate reviews and complaints than their competitors.